Chinese mitten crab: Invasiveness

-This certain species of crab has been spreading rapidly from Asia (China and Korea) to North America and Europe, raising concerns that it competes with local species, and its burrowing nature damages embankments and clogs drainage systems.
+This species of crab has been introduced from Asia (China and Korea) to North America and Europe, where it spreads rapidly, raising concerns that it competes with local species, and its burrowing nature damages embankments and clogs drainage systems.
 The crabs can make significant inland migrations.
-It was reported in 1995 that residents of Greenwich saw Chinese mitten crabs coming out of the River Thames, and in 2014 one was found in the Clyde, in Scotland.
+In 1995, residents of Greenwich were reported to have seen Chinese mitten crabs coming out of the River Thames, and in 2014, one was found in the Clyde, in Scotland.
 The crabs have also been known to take up residence in swimming pools.
 In some places, the crabs have been found hundreds of miles from the sea.
-There is concern in areas with a substantial native crab fishery, such as the Chesapeake Bay in Maryland and the Hudson River in New York (both locations where the crabs were first spotted in 2005), as the impact of the invasion by this species on the native population is unknown.
+Concern has arisen in areas with a substantial native crab fishery, such as the Chesapeake Bay in Maryland and the Hudson River in New York (both locations where the crabs were first spotted in 2005), as the impact of the invasion by this species on the native population is unknown.

-It is generally illegal to import, transport, or possess live Chinese mitten crabs in the United States, as accidental release or escape risks spreading these crabs to uninfested waters.
+Import, transport, or possession of live Chinese mitten crabs is illegal in the United States, as accidental release or escape risks spreading these crabs to uninfested waters.
 In addition, some states may have their own restrictions on possession of mitten crabs.
 California allows fishing for mitten crabs with some restrictions.

-The Chinese mitten crab has been introduced into the Great Lakes several times but has not yet been able to establish a permanent population.
+The Chinese mitten crab has been introduced into the Great Lakes several times, but has not yet been able to establish a permanent population.

-The Smithsonian is tracking the spread of the Chinese mitten crab and seeking help to determine the current distribution status of the mitten crab along all coasts of North America, especially Chesapeake Bay, Delaware Bay, Hudson River, and San Francisco Bay.
+The Smithsonian is tracking the spread of the Chinese mitten crab and seeking help to determine their current distribution status along all coasts of North America, especially Chesapeake Bay, Delaware Bay, Hudson River, and San Francisco Bay.
 People are encouraged to report any mitten crab sightings, along with details (date, specific location, size) and a close-up photograph or specimen if possible.
-The first confirmed record along the East coast of the United States was in the Chesapeake Bay near Baltimore, Maryland, in 2005.
+The first confirmed record along the East Coast of the United States was in the Chesapeake Bay near Baltimore, Maryland, in 2005.